bentpetersendk/mjolnir_ucph/docs/source/submitting_jobs.rst

 When scheduling a job, take the architecture of the machines into consideration.
 For more information on Hardware setup, please see the :doc:`hardware` document.

-Submitting an Interactive Job with Specified Resources using `srun`
+Submitting an Interactive Job using `srun`
 *****

 `slurm` provides the `srun` command to submit interactive jobs on a compute node.
 Interactive jobs allow users to work directly on a compute node while monitoring their work in real time.
 In `srun`, users can specify a number of resources such as CPU, memory, and time requirements.
 Here is how to use `srun` to submit an interactive job with specific resource requirements.